hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

   - mile-hile overview of "modality"
   - introduction (legacy)
-  - an optimization for summary of child under parent [#here.A]
+  - an optimization for summary of child under parent [#here.1]
-  - the "error level" can increase but not decrease [#here.B]
+  - the "error level" can increase but not decrease [#here.2]
   - experimental generated syntax aesthetics [#here.C]
   - method note about help screen rendering (DISASSOCIATED)
   - property categorization [#here.E]